Full 3 Dhamaal: Production

-The film was produced by Mahesh Kothare's son actor-director Adinath Kothare who was also an assistant director for the film.
-This film also marked actress Suchitra Bandekar's debut in Marathi films, before that she was part of many Marathi daily soaps.
+The film was produced by Mahesh Kothare's son, actor-director Adinath Kothare, who was also an assistant director for the film.
+This film also marked actress Suchitra Bandekar's debut in Marathi films; previously, she has acted in many Marathi daily soaps.

 Soundtrack

 The songs were composed by Ashok Patki and the lyrics were penned by Shrirang Godbole, while the background music was done by Sanjay Dhakan.
 The vocals were provided by Vaishali Samant, Madhuri Karmarkar, Bela Sulakhe and Shailaja Subramanium.
 Umesh Jadhav choreographed the songs.